kinsonchk/Coords-to-Block-Pos-Converter/README.md

 2. The grid's boundary positions (top-left and bottom-right block positions)
 3. A target position in real-world coordinates to convert

-Using linear interpolation, the program calculates the equivalent block position by scaling longitude to the grid's X-axis and latitude (inverted north-to-south) to the grid's Z-axis.
+Using linear interpolation, the program calculates the equivalent block position by scaling longitude to the grid's x-axis and latitude (inverted north-to-south) to the grid's z-axis.

 This tool helps ensure accurate mapping between real-world locations and virtual grids, making it useful for projects such as building real-world map replicas or visualizing GPS data in a block-based environment.